Scott Henshall: I'm a Celebrity... Get Me Out of Here!

 In 2006, Henshall appeared in the reality TV show I'm a Celebrity...Get Me Out of Here!.
 He was voted out of the programme by viewers on 24 November 2006, the second to leave.

 Some of Henshall's attempts at the bushtucker trials were not successful.
 On one trial he was required to dance continually for five songs to earn ten stars, but surrendered after earning only one star.
-In an underwater trial called What Lurks Beneath, he again surrendered after only collecting one star.

-At his post-eviction interview which was televised on 25 November 2006, Henshall continued his on-going spat with Footballers' Wives star Phina Oruche.
-He accused her of being the "least famous person on the show" and also said "she wanted to play the diva part.
-It's just a shame she didn't have the body or the face to live up to it" before pausing and adding "or the intelligence."

 Personal life

-Henshall is openly gay.
-Henshall achieved his Art GCSE with a grade 'A' at age of 12 and has 9 Blue Peter badges.

-His charity work has included working with Global Cool and The Princes Trust.
+Henshall was born in York and lived in Sheriff Hutton during his early childhood.
+He attended school in Richmond at Scorton Grammar School and then the Assumption School.
+He graduated from University of Northumbria in 1997 with a degree in fashion design and textiles.